serai-dex/serai/spec/processor/Processor.md

 network.
 This pair of DKG instances is considered a single instance of Serai's overall DKG protocol.

-The participations in both protocols are sent to the coordinator in a single `key_gen::ProcessorMessage::Participation`.
+The participations in both protocols are sent to the coordinator in `key_gen::ProcessorMessage::Participation` messages, individually, as they come in.

 ### Key Gen Participations